Optimal Intervention in Economic Networks using Influence Maximization Methods: Model

 \section{Model}

 In this section, we supplement the Elliot-Golub-Jackson network contagion model \cite{jackson14} to incorporate targeted interventions.
-We then provide an overview and definition of influence maximization problems and relate the intervention problem in economic networks to an influence maximization problem.
+We then formulate an optimal intervention problem that relates the economic intervention problem to influence maximization problems.